vegetableman/betamax/README.md

 Other settings:

-`Frame rate`

-Set the frame rate at which the images are captured.
+`Frame rate`: &nbsp;Set the frame rate at which the images are captured.

-`Window color`

-Adjust the color of window.
+`Window color`: &nbsp;Adjust the color of window.
 Useful in dark backgrounds.

-`Widnow position`

-Set the position of window.
+`Window position`: &nbsp;Set the position of capture window.
 The position is stored for the duration of the tab.

-`Window size`

-Set the size of the window.
+`Window size`: &nbsp;Set the size of the capture window.
 The size is stored for the duration of the tab.

-`Enter id or class or name of an element to record`

-Enter id or class similar to value passed to `querySelector` using `#` or `.` or tag name.
+`Enter id or class or name of an element to record`: &nbsp;Enter id or class similar to value passed to `querySelector` using `#` or `.` or tag name.
 For instance, `.sample-container`.

-`Video MIME`

-Used in conjuction with the option  `MediaRecoder` to set the encoding of the video.
+`Video MIME`: &nbsp;Used in conjuction with the option  `MediaRecoder` to set the encoding of the video.

-`Bitrate`

-Used in conjuction with the option  `MediaRecoder` to set bitrate of the video being recorded.
+`Bitrate`:&nbsp; Used in conjuction with the option  `MediaRecoder` to set bitrate of the video being recorded.

-`Add offset to adjust the captured result`
+`Add offset to adjust the captured result`: Ideally, this setting should not be used.
+For some reason, you end up seeing the borders of the capture window in your images, you could offset it.

-### Generation
+## Generation

 The packed image is generated through a derivation of [anim_encoder](https://github.com/sublimehq/anim_encoder/tree/master) executed through pyodide.
 The end result is a zip file containing the `packed_image.png`, `timeline.json` and `demo.html`.
 Checkout the example directory in this repo.

 Let's talk about the options:

-`Resize factor`

-Allows resizing the images and the packed image.
+`Resize factor`: &nbsp; Allows resizing the images and the packed image.
 Useful when a smaller sized demo will do the job.
 Helps in faster generation.

 `Packing Optimization`